maximilionus/interform/docs/guide_basic_usage.rst

 .. note::
-    Specifying the default dictionary **is an optional step** and not required in your code, but this will allow us to specify the values, that will be written in local file on creation and may be used for "factory reset" feature.
+    Specifying the default dictionary **is optional** and not required in your code, but this will allow us to specify values that will be written to a local file on creation and can be used for a "factory reset" feature later.

-3. Let's also prepare some options for parser
+Parser Settings
+""""""""""""""""""""""
 .. versionadded:: 1.1.0

+Let's also prepare some options for ``json`` parser

 .. code-block:: python
     :linenos: